The Whalemobile is offering in-person programming for schools!

 While we will never discourage anyone from going inside the whale, high school programs are typically assembly based.
 But being honest, they will at least want to peak inside!

-All programs begin with an assembly where students are familiarized with whales off the Coast of New England.
-Depending on the grades she is seeing, Cynde will introduce the students to topics such as how whales eat, where they go, what sounds they make, and how we tell individuals apart.
-The assembly ends with Nile coming to life (inflating) in front of the kids!
-(Please allow 45 minutes for this.)
+In light of not having a large group of people gathering in the same place, The Whalemobile created a video that students can watch in their classroom before coming to see the whale.
+Students are familiarized with whales off the Coast of New England.
+Depending on the grades, Cynde will introduce the students to topics such as how whales eat, where they go, what sounds they make, and how we tell individuals apart.

-Next, each class (up to 25 students) comes for 40 minutes.
-The first 20 minutes, they go inside Nile.
+Next, each class (up to 25 students) comes for 30-40 minutes.
+We will split the group in half and half the class will go in the whale while the other class does one of the breakouts from below.
+Then we switch.
+When we go in Nile, we will discuss how whales and humans are similar.
 Students will get to touch baleen, bones and teeth from real whales!
 Here they have the opportunity to ask Cynde anything on their minds (within reason of course!!)

 After going in the whale, students have another breakout session of your choice.
 Please choose from the list below.